jaz303/template-anything/README.md

   * __Simple:__ template plans should be straightforward to both read and write.
 Ease of writing matters because authoring templates is a mundane operation and users should be able to dive in, make a template and get out with minimal time investment.
 Ease of reading matters because template plans should be easy to review in terms of both fitness for purpose and security.

   * __Fat-core/no plugins:__ everything required to scaffold any kind of project should be included in the core distribution.
-Common high-level operations should be extracted to their own directives and contributed back to the core project. __Not supporting plugins is a feature__, and will hopefully a) guarantee that templates will work anywhere and b) make it easy to review `template-anything`'s suitability for a given project, without having to trawl the web for a bunch of plugins.
+Common high-level operations should be extracted to their own directives and contributed back to the core tool. __Not supporting plugins is a feature__, and will hopefully a) guarantee that templates will work anywhere and b) make it easy to review `template-anything`'s suitability for a given use-case - without having to trawl the web for a bunch of plugins.

+  * __No centralised registries:__ publishing a template should be as simple as publishing a git repository - there is no reason to make users sign up to a 3rd party service.

 `template-anything`s design has been strongly influenced by [Ansible](http://www.ansible.com/home).